InfernoDrg25/Amazon_Fine_Food_Reviews_AnAnalysis/README.md

 ## Dataset

-The dataset contains reviews of fine foods from Amazon.
+The dataset contains reviews of fine foods from Amazon (https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews?select=Reviews.csv).
 It includes the following columns:
 - `Id`: Unique identifier for each review.
 - `ProductId`: Unique identifier for each product.
 - `UserId`: Unique identifier for each user.